Shopping for BBQ Gear? Start Here!

 The US Patent Office was swamped with inventions for meat choppers and grinders in the late 1800s for sausage and ground beef production.
 Before long, cheap ground beef, made from bulls, old steers, trimmings, tough cuts, and scraps, became the working man’s dish of choice.
 Tasty, and packed with calories, ground beef fueled the workers in the steel foundries, the assembly lines, the housing boom, and the highway boom.

-But it was not until the 1921 in Wichita, KS, that the hamburger began its ascent to American Icon with the opening of the first White Castle restaurant.
+But it was not until 1921 in Wichita, KS, that the hamburger began its ascent to American icon with the opening of the first White Castle restaurant.
 The shiny white and stainless steel interior with spotless uniforms combatted the fear created by Upton Sinclair’s horrifying inside portrait of the Stockyards, “The Jungle”.
-The owners, Walt A. Anderson and Edgar Waldo “Billy” A. Ingram, started opening other White Castles, there were imitators.
+The owners, Walt A. Anderson and Edgar Waldo “Billy” A. Ingram, started opening other White Castles.
+There were imitators.

 Then, in 1927, the Model A Ford started rolling off the assembly line making it easy and convenient for people to travel to dine.
 The convergence of hamburger and automobile opened the doors to fast food franchises and eventually the hegemony of McDonald’s, founded by Dick and Mac McDonald in 1954 and taken national by Ray Kroc in 1955.

-Hamburgers have long been on the menus of restaurants with waiters and waitresses from cafeterias, to cafes, to upscale restaurants, but since 2005 or so there seems to be a tidal wave of burger centric restaurants aiming at elevating the lowly burger to gourmetdom.
+Hamburgers have long been on the menus of restaurants with waiters and waitresses from cafeterias, to cafes, to upscale restaurants, but since 2005 or so there seems to be a tidal wave of burger-centric restaurants aimed at elevating the lowly burger to gourmetdom.
 Anybody complaining?
 Didn’t think so.

 Starrett’s Mechanical Hasher